Wanton–Lyman–Hazard House: History

-Stephen Mumford, a Sabbatarian and merchant, built the house in the late 17th century as a simple two-story structure with one room on either side of a central chimney.
-His son sold it to Richard Ward, a lawyer and governor of Rhode Island, in the early 18th century.
+Merchant Stephen Mumford built the house in the late 17th century as a simple two-story structure with one room on either side of a central chimney.
+His son sold it to Richard Ward, a lawyer and governor of Rhode Island in the early 18th century.
 Sometime before 1725, a lean-to-styled kitchen was built on the north side of the house.

-Martin Howard, Jr., a lawyer and Loyalist (Tory) owned the house afterwards.
-He decorated the house with molding and panelling inside.
+Loyalist lawyer Martin Howard Jr. owned the house afterwards.
+He decorated it with molding and paneling.
 He fled in 1766 following the Stamp Act Riots, during which he was hanged in effigy as a reaction to his co-authorship of a pamphlet criticizing the opponents of the Act for their disrespect to the Crown and Parliament.
 The house was slightly damaged by an angry mob.

-A Quaker merchant, John Wanton, bought the house at auction later that year.
-In 1782 his son-in-law Daniel Lyman, a Revolutionary major, inherited it.
-Three years later he added the rear wing to accommodate his growing family.
+Quaker merchant John Wanton bought the house at auction later that year.
+In 1782, his son-in-law Daniel Lyman inherited it.
+Three years later, he added the rear wing to accommodate his growing family.
 From him it passed to Benjamin Hazard, who had married another of Wanton's daughters in 1807.
-The Hazard family sold the property in 1911, after Mary Hazard, Benjamin's last surviving daughter, died.
+The Hazard family sold the property in 1911, after Benjamin's daughter Mary died.
 The building then fell into disrepair and remained vacant.

-In 1927, the Newport Historical Society purchased it and renovated it with the help of colonial architectural renovationist and historian, Norman Isham.
-He and the Society chose to renovate it in a combination of several of the period styles it had passed through.
+The house was "primarily" a residence until 1927, when the Newport Historical Society purchased and renovated it with the help of colonial architectural historian Norman Isham.
+He and the Society chose to renovate it in a combination of several of the period architectural styles which it had passed through.
 That resulted in removing the rear wing and restoring the upstairs bedroom to its original appearance.

 The house was declared a National Historic Landmark in 1960.

 In 1995, a Preliminary Historic Structure Report was done, allowing the historical society to get grants for another renovation and stabilization.
 The four-year project was finished in 2001.
 During that time, the NHS had also agreed to work with the Newport Garden Club to restore the original grounds and plantings.
 Archeological research conducted on the property for that project has led to some newer revelations about the house.
 Among them was an interior and exterior paint analysis, which has led to the house's paint scheme being adjusted.
-In 2005 a dendrochronology survey of the tree rings in the building confirmed a 1696 construction date.
+In 2005, a dendrochronology survey of the tree rings in the building confirmed a 1696 construction date.

+In August 2024, the Newport Historical Society announced that it planned to raise $4.5 million to establish the house as a center for Black history, with permanent and rotating exhibits.
+The society plans to complete the center in 2026.